jamesgrams/guystation/README.md

 The configuration options for PCSX2 are extensive.
 You might want to play around with them to try to get as little lag as possible.

 ### Citra (3DS)
 The version of Citra changes the default screenshot key to Ctrl+S, the default toggle status bar key to Ctrl+P, and the default exit full screen key to F12.
 In addition, this version removes the prompt that asks you for a screenshot file name and simply uses the current timestamp as the name.
 When Citra first starts up, it will ask if you want to send data to the Citra team for debugging.
 Finally, there are some points within games where you might have to do something that usually would interact with shared 3DS data such as select a Mii.
 Citra handles this nicely and shows a dialog box.
 You'll likely have to use a mouse to navigate these, however.
+Additionally, this version of Citra does not include controller GUIDs in the input mapping.
+Therefore, you can use any controller to send an input.
+This is set up so you can switch between your regular controller and the GuyStation virtual controller easily.

 ### PPSSPP (PSP)
 Make sure set to set a key for taking screenshots if you want to (probably Ctrl+S).
 By default, PPSSPP uses Escape to pause the game meaning returning to the menu will pause the game.
 Feel free to change this if you do not want this to occur.